Ford Ranger gets Hot

 - Loses all gears

-Our recommendations for preventing this scenario is to fit a Transmission Temperature Gauge to monitor the temperature at all times and regular servicing of the transmission every 20,000kms or 12 months for the Ford Ranger.
+Our recommendations for preventing this scenario is to fit a Transmission Temperature Gauge to monitor the temperature at all times with regular servicing of the transmission every 40,000kms or 2 years commencing at 50,000kms.